cmurray95/Dissertation/src/manual.md

 ### setDelay(int)
 - Allows user to specify a delay, in miliseconds.
 This controls when the uploader will check to verify the upload process

+### call(String)
+- Calls a function from the device.
+The function name should be passed in as a string, e.g. "foo()"

+### eval(String, delay)
+- Calls a function on the device, and returns a promise containing the return value